 - All the videos uploaded to your account will be removed.

-- You won't be able to create new accounts.
+- You won't be able to create new channels.

-- In the top right, click your account icon > Creator Studio.
+- In the top right, click your account icon.

 - Click Copyright strike next to a video to learn more about the removal.